NickGuzi/Flappy-Bird-2.0/README.md

 ## Flappy Bird Spawning
 Flappy Bird tricks players into thinking the bird is flying through the air.
-In reality, the bird stays in a singular location with pipes moving towards it, thus giving the illusion of flight.
-Therefore, when creating my version of Flappy Bird, it was necessary to create a pipe spawner in which pipes would spawn into the game field, move across it, and subsequently delete themselves when they left it.
-This was achieved through creating a pipe object prefab and scripting behaviors so these pipe prefabs would repeatedly spawn at a set time just outside of the game field and then move across the screen at a set speed.
-This same process was utilized to spawn in the point booster diamonds you see in-game.
+In reality, the bird stays in a singular location with objects moving towards it, thus giving the illusion of flight.
+Therefore, when creating my version of Flappy Bird, it was necessary to create a spawning system which would spawn objects into the game field, move them across it, and subsequently delete them when they left it.
+For the pipes and point boosting diamonds this was achieved through creating object prefabs and scripting behaviors so these prefabs would repeatedly spawn at a set time just outside of the game field and then move across the screen at a set speed.
+The clouds you see in the background spawn through the use of a particle system prefab.
+This prefab can also been seen in use on the main menu screen.

-Example of pipes and diamonds spawning:
+Example of pipes, diamonds, and clouds spawning:

 ![Spawn_Example](https://github.com/NickGuzi/Flappy-Bird-2.0/assets/140576874/82df201d-be94-4a1c-863b-4b6e4999277b)